MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 * LinearRingHole is optional and defined as a `clockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be any number of interior rings and holes.
 * LinearRing vertices must be distinct with at least three coordinates.
 The first coordinate must be equal to the last.
 At least four entries are required.
 * Coordinates [longitude, latitude] must be valid.
 Longitude must be a real number in the range [-180, +180] and latitude must be a real number in the range [-90, +90].
 * LinearRingShell encloses at most half of the sphere.
 LinearRing divides the sphere into two regions.
-The smaller of the two regions will be chosen.
+The smaller of the two regions, is chosen.
 * LinearRing edge length must be less than 180 degrees.
-The shortest edge between the two vertices will be chosen.
+The shortest edge between the two vertices is chosen.
 * LinearRings must not cross and must not share edges.
-LinearRings may share vertices.
+LinearRings might share vertices.
 * Polygon doesn't necessarily contain its vertices.
 Point containment in polygon is defined so that if the Earth is subdivided into polygons, every point is contained by exactly one polygon.

 > [!TIP]